André Bikey: International career

 Bikey was named by head coach Artur Jorge in the Cameroon squad for the 2006 Africa Cup of Nations in Egypt, and won his first cap after coming on as a substitute for Raymond Kalla in a 2–0 win over Togo in a group stage game at Cairo's Military Academy Stadium on 25 January.
 He went on to play in the quarter-finals, and converted his penalty in the shoot-out defeat to the Ivory Coast on 4 February.
 He was dropped by new coach Arie Haan after the tournament, and then turned down a call-up under Jules Nyongha in March 2007.

 He was named by Otto Pfister in Cameroon's squad for the 2008 Africa Cup of Nations in Ghana.
 On 31 February, he was sent off in the semi-final win over Ghana after a bizarre incident where he pushed a Ghanaian stretcher bearer in the dying seconds of the match.
 The medic in question, Samuel Ashia, said that "It was very forceful, and I landed badly.
 It didn’t hurt at the time but the next day my head ached and the area around my waist did, too... he hasn't apologised and I will be happy when he does, because no player should do that."
 Bikey was banned from the final and Cameroon were fined US$5,000 by the CAF.
 Egypt went on to beat Cameroon in the final.

 He scored his first and only international goal in a 3–0 victory over Mauritius in a World Cup qualification match in Curepipe on 8 June 2008.
 He was named in Cameroon's squad for the 2008 Summer Olympics in Beijing.
-He played in all three group games as well as the quarter-final, where Cameroon were beaten 2–0 by Brazil in extra-time at the Shenyang Olympic Sports Center Stadium.
+He played in all three group games as well as the quarter-final, where Cameroon were beaten 2–0 by Brazil in extra time at the Shenyang Olympic Sports Center Stadium.

 He was named in the squad for the 2010 Africa Cup of Nations in Angola, and played in Cameroon's 3–1 extra-time defeat to Egypt at the Estádio Nacional de Ombaka in the quarter-finals on 25 January.
 However, he was benched for much of the tournament by Paul Le Guen and was not named in the squad for the 2010 FIFA World Cup.
 He was recalled by new head coach Javier Clemente and won the last of his 25 caps in a 3–0 friendly victory over Poland on 11 August 2010.

 Coaching career

 On 27 July 2020, Bikey was named José Gomes' assistant at Spanish Segunda División side UD Almería.
 He joined Gomes again in 2022 to be his assistant at rival Segunda División side SD Ponferradina.
+He joined Egyptian club Zamalek as a coach in 2024, three months before they lifted the CAF Confederations Cup.